-Robert Young is the chief justice of the Supreme Court of Michigan.
+Robert Young is the former chief justice of the Supreme Court of Michigan.
 He was appointed to the court in 1999, and became part of a majority of justices who embraced originalism and led what one scholar described as a “textualism revolution.”
-Justice Young previously served as a judge on the Michigan Court of Appeals.
-Chief Justice Young is a graduate of Harvard Law School.
+He retired in 2017.
+Justice Young previously served as a judge on the Michigan Court of Appeals, and he is a graduate of Harvard Law School.

 Wayne County v.
 Hathcock